-Society for Ecological Restoration, Science & Police Working Group
+Society for Ecological Restoration, Science & Policy Working Group

 (Version 2, October, 2004) (1)

-The SER Primer is available in seven languages: English, Spanish, French, Portuguese, Italian, Indonesian, and Chinese.
-The Society thanks Christelle Fontaine and James Aronson (French); James Jackson Griffith, Elias Silva, Don Duane Williams, and Mauricio Balensiefer (Portuguese); Roberto Rossi, Novella Ardinghi, Mario Cenni and Marco Ugolini (Italian); Betty Mauliya Bustam (Indonesian); and Li Junqing (Chinese) for translating the SER Primer into their respective languages.
+The SER Primer is available in ten languages: English, Spanish, French, Portuguese, Italian, Indonesian, Vietnamese, Chinese, Thai and Arabic.
+The Society thanks Carolina Murcia (Spanish); Christelle Fontaine and James Aronson (French); James Jackson Griffith, Elias Silva, Don Duane Williams, and Mauricio Balensiefer (Portuguese); Roberto Rossi, Novella Ardinghi, Mario Cenni and Marco Ugolini (Italian); Betty Mauliya Bustam (Indonesian); Li Junqing (Chinese); and Hatem Taifour and Razan Khader, with help from Dr. Said Damhoureye (Arabic) for translating the SER Primer into their respective languages.